darktjm/gamesup/README.md

 mess for, crashes silently if it can't read an event device.
 As a side note, `MoltenGamePad` "auto-removes" devices via permissions changes, as well, so it probably isn't compatible with AER, either.

+Note that with any of the above remapping methods, recent SDL2 bypasses the event and joystick devices, and accesses the raw HID device instead.
+To stop SDL2 from doing this, set `SDL_JOYSTICK_HIDAPI=0` in the environment.
+If some game insists on bypassing this, the HID device nodes (`/dev/hidraw*`) will probably need to be removed or protected.

 For a while, my ds4 was extremely flaky.
 It wouldn't connect just by pressing the button; I had to set it to pairing mode and use a